monibf/2D-GC/README.md

  - Integration and convolution support.
  - Importing of pre-formatted, comma separated GCxGC data.

+## Launching without installing
+**NOTE:** Execution in the manner is heavily dependent on the python environment.
+Any changes to the source code, the python installation or the required dependencies could result in unexpected behavior.

+Please ensure that you have python3 installed, you can get it from [www.python.org](https://www.python.org/downloads/).
+Also insure that you have installed the requirements.
+To do this, execute the following command from the project root directory in a terminal or cmd:

+Windows: `py -3 -m pip install -r requirements.txt`

+OSX/Linux: `pip3 install -r requirements.txt`

+You can then executing your operating systems respective launch script.

 ## Installation

 **NOTE:** If you already have python3 installed, you may wish to setup a new environment before running the installer to